 Scripture reminds us that Jesus came to bring good news to the poor, to liberate the oppressed, and to release the captives.
 We can be a part of actively changing the larger systems that are hurting people by putting our faith into action.
 We practice justice through policy change as a way to live out this call.

 Part of living out our faith is a strong commitment to racial equity.
 St. Paul’s is committed to a holistic approach to antiracism.
 We are in it for the long haul.
 We are learning, listening, neighboring, and advocating through policy change to live into the truth of our welcome statement to celebrate the worth, dignity, and gifts of every person as a child of God.
 Here are some ways to practice racial justice as part of your faith journey.
-We also have studies and activities available specifically for kids and youth.

 St. Paul’s celebrates LGBTQ+ people at all levels of leadership in our congregation.
 We are actively engaged in policy change work within the denomination, as well as working for full inclusion locally in our communities.
 Members of St. Paul’s were part of organizing and advocating for Non-Discrimination Ordinances in Johnson County, KS to pass in the fall of 2019.

 Partnerships & Commitments

 We partner with Reconciling Ministries Network (RMN), UMCNext, ResistHarm, and Wide is God’s Welcome KC to advocate for policy change within the denomination.